Philip Howard, 13th Earl of Arundel: Received again into Catholic Church and later imprisonment

-He was charged before the Star Chamber with being a Roman Catholic, with quitting England without leave, sharing in Jesuit plots, and claiming the dukedom of Norfolk in defiance of his father's attainder.
-On 17 May 1586, he was fined £10,000 and sentenced to imprisonment at the queen's pleasure.
-In July 1586 his liberty was offered to him if he would carry the sword of state before the queen to church.
+He was charged before the Star Chamber with being a Catholic, quitting England without leave, sharing in Jesuit plots, and claiming the title Duke of Norfolk in defiance of his father's attainder.
+On 17 May 1586, he was fined £10,000 and sentenced to imprisonment at the Queen's pleasure.
+In July 1586 he was offered his freedom if he would carry the sword of state before the Queen to church; he refused.
 In 1588 he was accused of praying, together with other Catholics, for the victory of the Spanish Armada.
 He was tried for high treason on 14 April 1589 and was found guilty.
 He was immediately condemned to death and attainted, with all his titles and property declared forfeit to the Crown.

 In a letter dated 1 May 1589 to Claudio Aquaviva, Father Henry Garnet recalled, "When the sentence was pronounced and the crowd saw the Earl coming out of the hall with the axe-edge turned in towards him -- in the trial of nobles this is the sign that the prisoner has been condemned -- suddenly there was a great uproar that was carried miles along the river bank, some people demanding what had come of the Queen's clemency that such a splendid and gallant gentleman should suffer condemnation, others passionately indignant that a man who had prayed to God should be executed for that alone.
-For among the accusations brought against him, the principle charge and the one on which the whole case turned, was this -- he had asked a certain priest to pray for the success of the Spanish fleet; whereas in fact, all his enemies could prove against him and all he had done was this, that he sought that prayers should be said every day and night in the Tower of London and in other prisons at that time, chiefly, when everyone was expecting a general massacre [of Catholics]."
+For among the accusations brought against him, the principal charge and the one on which the whole case turned, was this -- he had asked a certain priest to pray for the success of the Spanish fleet; whereas in fact, all his enemies could prove against him and all he had done was this, that he sought that prayers should be said every day and night in the Tower of London and in other prisons at that time, chiefly, when everyone was expecting a general massacre [of Catholics]."

 Queen Elizabeth did not sign his death warrant, but Howard was never told this.
 He was kept constantly in fear of execution, although comforted by the companionship of a dog, which served as a go-between by which Howard and other prisoners, most notably the priest Robert Southwell, could smuggle messages to each other.
 Although these two men never met, Howard's dog helped them to deepen their friendship and exchange encouragement in each other's plight.
-Philip Howard loved his pet, who is remembered along with him in a statue at Arundel Cathedral.
+Philip Howard loved his pet, which is remembered along with him in a statue at Arundel Cathedral.